oubiwann-unsupported/dreamssh/README.rst

 DreamSSH provides, out of the box, the following:

+* provides an easy mechanism for creating your own shell

 * configurable banner/MOTD

 * the ability to templatize your banner (e.g., changing the "help" based on interpreter type)

-* it provides an easy means of generating keys (and then uses them automatically)
+* it provides an easy means of generating server keys (and then uses them automatically)

-* by default, uses the local filesystems SSH keys for authenticating users
+* by default, uses a custom directory for checking authorized SSH keys, but can also user HOME for locating authorized keys

-* provides an easy mechanism for creating your own shell
+* can import keys from Launchpad.net

 And there's more coming:

 * shared sessions (multiple uses in a single space)

-* multiple filesystem locations for user ssh keys

 * user roles